GeorgeHernandez/GeorgeHernandez/Heuristics.md

 - The ends do not justify the means.
 - Foster the good & indeterminate, while doing some work to diminish the bad & evil
 - Foster processes that favor the good for more people for more time.
 - [Local, Tangible] > [Distant, Abstract].
 The moral value of an act vs the consequences.
+Who is most responsible for those nearest to you?

 What this model does not cover